-When it comes to planning the layout of your living room, while most under the age of 20 would wager that the TV is should be room's focal point, an attractive fireplace is the far more stylish option.
+When it comes to designing a living room layout, while most under the age of 20 would wager that the TV should be the room's focal point, an attractive fireplace is the far more stylish option.

 For a more adult entertaining space, pick shapely furniture with elegance and grace.
-Symmetry is key, but don’t over-play the coordination or it may appear stiff and unwelcoming.
+Symmetry in interior design is key, but don’t over-play the coordination or it may appear stiff and unwelcoming.

 ‘The most relaxing homes should be a reflection of who we are, evolving and growing with us over time to create a natural form of layering in design and color,’ adds Tim.

-Never underestimate the cosseting capabilities of living room curtains.
-Adding comfort in a way blinds never can, curtains can be used to dress even the smallest of windows and will help keep the heat inside in the process.
+Never underestimate the cosseting capabilities of country-style drapes.
+Adding comfort in a way blinds never can, drapes can be used to dress even the smallest of windows, and will help keep the heat inside in the process.